usebruno/bruno-website/posts/launching-bruno-cli.md

 ---
 Hello everyone!

-I am excited to announce the release of the Bruno CLI, a new addition to the Bruno open-source project.
-Bruno CLI allows you to run API collections from the command line interface, making it easier to test and automate your APIs.
+I am excited to announce the release of Bruno CLI, a new addition to Bruno.
+The CLI allows you to run API collections from the command line interface, making it easier to test and automate your APIs.

 ![bruno cli](/images/bruno-cli.png)